observablehq/plot/README.md

 Plot.sphere()
 ```

-Returns a new geometry mark with a *Sphere* geometry object and the given *options*.
+Returns a new geo mark with a *Sphere* geometry object and the given *options*.

 #### Plot.graticule(*options*)